 - Bathe affected area several times daily with undiluted solution, or soak sterile gauze pads with undiluted solution to use as dressings.

 - Mouthwash: - Dilute 1:1 with water - 10 ml (2 teaspoons) Topical Solution with 10 ml warm water for use up to five times daily.

 - Enema or douche therapies: Dilute 1:2 with water - 10 ml (2 teaspoons) solution with 20 ml (4 teaspoons) body temperature water for use with a suitable applicator once every third day at bedtime.

 - Essiac Topical Solution can also be taken internally as a tea.
-Dilute 1:2 with water and prepare in the same way as Essiac - 30-60 ml (1-2 oz.), diluted in 60-120 ml (2-4 oz.) of water.
+Dilute 1:2 with water and use in the same way as Essiac - 30-60 ml (1-2 oz.), diluted in 60-120 ml (2-4 oz.) of water per day.
 If currently taking Essiac, consider the Topical Solution as your substitute serving of Essiac for the day.

 Not suitable for use intravenously or as an injection.

 For more information see The Essiac Essentials Handbook, 2016, Mali Klein